kamilkaminski01/recommendations-system/README.md

 - `pytest_module module={module_name}`: runs backend unit tests in passed module
 - `clear`: stops the currently running services and removes the volumes.

-If `build` doesn't run, uncheck "Use Docker Compose V2" in Docker Desktop settings.
+If `build` doesn't run, uncheck "Use Docker Compose V2" in your Docker Desktop app settings.

 When using a local Python environment, [`pre-commit`](https://pre-commit.com/) should be installed and ran on staged files to ensure that the code